harinathpathipaka-commits/Layerinfinite-AI/INTEGRATION_PATTERNS.md

 # -> Append `suggestion.action_name` to your agent's LLM prompt

 # For AUTO mode (Deterministic Execution):
+# -> REPLACE your existing manual tool execution with this line:
 result = li.run(task=current_issue, user_id=customer_id)
 # -> `result` contains whatever the chosen tool returns (e.g., True)
 # -> Pass this result back into your agent's context so it knows what happened

 # For RECOMMEND mode (Passive Analytics):
+# -> KEEP your existing manual tool execution exactly as it is:
 issue_full_refund(user_id=customer_id)
-# -> The agent runs normally; LayerInfinite silently logs the outcome
+# -> LayerInfinite silently logs the outcome in the background
 ```

 ### TypeScript Implementation